Artboard 1Icon/UI/CalendarIcons/Ionic/Social/social-pinterestIcon/UI/Video-outline

 Australian Government

-Holding Redlich acts for and advises Australian Government clients through our appointment to 19 practice areas on the Whole of Australian Government Legal Services Panel.
+Holding Redlich acts for and advises Australian Government entities through our appointment to five areas of law of the Whole of Australian Government Legal Services Panel.

 Australian Government